 If you can.

-Huh.
+Whoa.
+That was a story.
+I scroll down.
 The comments underneath were pretty much positive.
 Not bad… it’s no Candle Cove, but I liked it, and Six out of ten… keep writing.

 I turn to the book.
 “You haunted, book?”